ttsygankova/ns-annotation/README.md

 ```
 ./allennlp/run_sample.sh
 ```
-Update the script directly to mainly:
+Update the script directly to:
 1. Change train, dev, test paths
 2. Change the random seed used in training